 Frequency Recommended Actions Regularly (or if print quality deteriorates) Check condition and clean Print Head and Rubber capstan roller each time the ribbon is replaced (or at least once per day).
 Check condition of the rubber platen / rubber roller within the printer bracket. the rubber surface must be smooth, flat and free of debris.
 This should be a weekly check.
 As part of any fault finding routine, check that settings such as 'Contrast' and 'Print Head Pressure' have not been modified in away from the original values.
 Once set, these settings do not generally need to be changed.
 Any changes may have been made to compensate for other problems.
 For example, the contrast or pressure settings may have been set higher to compensate for a print head that needs cleaning.
 Every Year Check condition of the Ribbon guide rollers (including those on the dancing arms).
 Check that the plastic rollers rotate smoothly.

-Frequency Recommended Actions Every 2 years CAUTION: The following actions should be performed with the printer switched off.
+Every 2 years CAUTION: The following actions should be performed with the printer switched off.
 Check the motion of the print head for horizontal and vertical movement.
 Check that movement is smooth and free from resistance.
 There should be no lateral movement from the bearings.
-Inspect condition checking for signs of the Carriage drive belt, s of fraying. nove any debris that may have and the print head / carriage ne linear bearings (only required h temperature (35°C - 40°C) ment). only: Check for air leaks inside lenoids can be activated
+Inspect condition of the Carriage drive belt, checking for signs of fraying.
+Check for and remove any debris that may have accumulated around the print head / carriage mechanism.
+Apply grease to the linear bearings (only required if in a dusty or high temperature (35°C - 40°C) operating environment).